Cross-Domain Identity

 Step by step

-anonymous_id: AAAand checks if cross-domain resolution has been performed (localStorage flag) - First visit: redirect to hub — since this is the first visit, Datafly.js redirects to the Identity Hub with the current
+- First visit: redirect to the Identity Hub.
+Datafly.js redirects to the customer’s Identity Hub endpoint with the current anonymous ID and a return URL.

-anonymous_id, stores it, and cleans the URL - Resolution is cached — the resolved ID is stored in localStorage and the hub redirect will not happen again for this browser
+- Resolution is cached so the hub redirect won’t happen again for this browser.

 When the same user later visits Site B, the same flow occurs.
-The hub recognises the user (via its own first-party cookie on id.company.com) and returns the same canonical anonymous_id: AAA, linking both domains.
+The hub recognises the user (via its own first-party cookie on the hub subdomain) and returns the same canonical ID, linking both domains.

 Token security